Contents in short

 The Solution: This Tool

-It should work on Microsoft Office 2016 (also 2010 and 2013), 32bit and 64bit versions and on MAC OS as well as on Windows!
+It should work on Microsoft Office 2019 (also 2010 (windows only), 2013 and 2016), 32bit and 64bit versions and on MAC OS as well as on Windows!
 This page illustrates some features and includes a download link directly from the (last) developer.

 So tell me, what does it look like?
 What can it do?